2p4b/asyncpaths/README.md

 ```

-Setting up Default watchers offset values in X anf Y directions that would trigger a pathfinding calculation on tracked blocks
+Setting up Default watchers offset values in X and Y directions that would trigger a pathfinding calculation on tracked blocks

 ```javascript
 asyncPath.xyOffset = {number}